EdwinVW/pitstop/workshop/pitstop-workshop.md

 **Add a *CustomerManager* class that handles events** Now that you have a definition of the event, you will add a *CustomerManager* class that will get the events from the message-broker and handles them.
 The polling for messages and the handling of a message when it's available are abstracted in two separate interfaces: *IMessageHandler* and *IMessageHandlerCallback*.
 They are both defined in the infrastructure package.

 The *IMessageHandler* interface abstracts the polling for messages on a message-broker.
 An implementation of this interface will be passed into your *CustomerManager*'s constructor.
-The infrastructure also offers an implementation of this interface that works with Rabbit MQ.
+The infrastructure package also contains an implementation of this interface that works with RabbitMQ.

 When you want to start listening for messages, you have to call the *Start()* method on this interface and pass in an implementation of the *IMessageHhandlerCallback* interface.
 The *HandleMessageAync()* method is called on the callback implementation when a message is available on the message-broker.
 The *CustomerManager* will implement this interface and handle the events.